Coburg Football Club: 1999–2000: Coburg-Fitzroy Lions

 For the 1999 and 2000 seasons, Coburg entered into a partnership with the Fitzroy Football Club.
-Long time Fitzroy fans, and Coburg supporters, Bill Atherton and John Guest joined the Coburg Football Club board, playing for the first time in the revamped Victorian Football League (VFL) competition in 1999-2000 to advance the Coburg-Fitzroy partnership.
-Guest also has strong historical ties to the North Melbourne Football Club.

 Fitzroy, which had played in the VFA between 1884 and 1896, then in the VFL/AFL from 1897 until 1996, no longer operated a football team following the creation of the Brisbane Lions in late 1996, but it still had an administrative presence.
 Under what was effectively a sponsorship arrangement, Coburg became known as the Coburg-Fitzroy Lions, taking its new name at the beginning of August 1999.
 The club retained navy blue and red as its main colours, but adopted Fitzroy's red, royal blue and gold colours as an alternative strip.

 Despite large crowds of both Lions fans attending the home games, financial problems and AFL pressure meant that Coburg were forced to align with an AFL reserves side, and the partnership with Fitzroy was severed at the end of the 2000 season.